ansys/pyprimemesh/doc/source/user_guide/connections.rst

     Faceted geometry, which is STL-like mesh that can have extreme size changes and many sliver elements, is not supported.

-The following example shows how to perform these steps:
+The following example shows how to accomplish these tasks:

-* Import model and remove geometry topology from each part.
+* Import the model and delete geometry topology from each part.
-* Merge parts and check surface mesh connectivity.
+* Merge the parts and check the surface mesh connectivity.
 * Perform the join or intersect operation on face zonelets.

+#.
 Import the model and delete topo-geometric entities from each part:

 .. code-block:: python